spetrescu/cape/README.md

 # 🦸 CAPE

 This guide walks you through installing and running Cape.
+We tested the current setup on a Mac equipped with an Apple M1 Pro chip (10-core CPU), 32 GB of RAM, and a 1 TB SSD.

 There are essentially three main stages for fully deploying Cape:
 1. Configuring the OpenWebUI-based Frontend (step 1/3) - by this point you'll not be able to interface yet locally with Gemma3n
 2. Configuring the UI OpenWebUI Backend and Ollama (step 2/3) - by this point you'll be able to interface locally with Gemma3n (text only)
 3. Configuring a custom inference server that hosts Gemma3n in full precision via HuggingFace (step 3/3) - at this point Cape will be able to use Gemma3n locally to process images and videos